sacredbanana/lab3d-sdl/readme.txt

 * Install DevKitPro
 * Compile this project with `make -f Makefile.Switch`.
 * Copy all the .kzp and .dat files from Ken's Labyrinth and place them in the folder that contains the nro file.
-* Put the `settings_switch.ini` file from this repository and place it in the folder that contains the nro file.

 Improvements over the original Ken's Labyrinth:

-- Runs natively on 32-bit Windows, Unix or Nintendo Switch.
+- Runs natively on 32-bit/64-bit Windows, Unix or Nintendo Switch.
 - Supports big-endian CPUs.
 - Uses OpenGL to provide hardware accelerated, anti-aliased graphics with trilinear interpolation in true colour (where available).